debatelab/re-docs/source/user/extending_model.rst

 .. math::
     A(\mathcal{C}, \mathcal{T}):=\left( 1-\frac{D_{0,0.3,1,1}(\mathcal{C}, \overline{\mathcal{T}})}{N} \right)

-This can simply done by overriding the account-function of the :class:`SetBasedReflectiveEquilibrium` in the following way:
+This can simply done by overwriting the account-function of the :class:`SetBasedReflectiveEquilibrium` in the following way:

 .. code:: python